Visyond/website-hugo/site/content/features/scenarios.md

 ---
 title: Scenarios
-topTitle: Compare Scenarios And Answer What-If Questions On-The-Fly
+topTitle: Compare Scenarios and Answer What-If Questions On-The-Fly
 topSubTitle: >-
   With Visyond’s Scenario Comparison you can quickly compare different assumptions in a few clicks without depending on experts.